indexeddbshim/IndexedDBShim/README.md

     `ShimEventTarget`, `ShimDOMException`, and `ShimDOMStringList`.
     Mostly useful for debugging (and in Node where these are not available by default).
+- __replaceNonIDBGlobals__ - Similar to `addNonIDBGlobals` but will attempt
+    to add the values unprefixed and overwrite if possible.
+Mostly for testing.
 - __escapeDatabaseName__ - Due to the Node implementation's reliance on `node-websql`/`node-sqlite3` which create files for each database (and the fact that we haven't provided an option to map filename-safe